tanberry/learnings/gitmagic.md

 ### Step 2.
 Push to Existing PR

-To push changes/commits back to someone else’s PR in an upstream project.
+To push changes/commits back to someone else’s PR in an upstream project, run:

-`git push git@github.com:[THE SOMEONE ELSE USER ID]/[PROJECT NAME].git [PR BRANCH NAME]:[LOCAL BRANCH NAME]`
-Example:
-`git push git@github.com:someoneelse/main_project_name.git pr_change:pr_change`
+`git push`

-Hmmmm... last time I did this I just did a normal `git push origin <name of upstream branch>` and it worked.
+When you use gh, and checkout the PR, gh sets the upstream/origin for you, so you don't need to specify the branch on the push command.

 ## Cheatsheets